Petroleum retail companies are fundamentally in the consumer mobility business.

 As such, they are focusing more closely on consumer needs across all touchpoints of the customer experience.
 Companies are quickly transforming as they strive to improve all facets of customer experience and engagement.
 Digital technologies like cloud, data analytics and artificial intelligence are enhancing these customer journeys.

 Retailers across the board are now focusing on much more than in-store engagement.
 They are building integrated engagement strategies comprised of both physical and digital channels, including in-store, web, mobile and social media.
-In keeping with these trends, petroleum retailers (consumer mobility providers) are building new customer-centric engagement strategies for multiple streams of business driven from forecourts.
-These new strategies, in turn, will potentially redefine all of their operational channels.
+In keeping with these trends, petroleum retailers (consumer mobility providers) are building new customer-centric engagement strategies for the multiple streams of business driven from forecourts.
+These new strategies, in turn, will potentially redefine all their operational channels.

 While a customer-centric strategy can deliver an elevated brand experience, a complete offering has to deliver higher value at each stage of brand engagement and at every transaction.
 Rewarding customers with superior value propositions and quality service delivery across channels is a difficult ask given volatile fuel prices, stagnating demand and shrinking fuel margins.
 For the customer to enjoy higher service levels and better value for the money spent, consumer mobility providers must look to increase the customer basket size, and cross-sell and upsell more profitable product categories across both fuel and non-fuel retail.
 The objective should be to create a highly engaging, long-lasting personalized relationship with each customer, from which both parties benefit.

-As early as April 2021, a McKinsey survey showed that pandemic-driven digital adoption by consumers had largely plateaued but would also remain well ahead of pre-pandemic levels.
+As early as April 2021, a McKinsey survey showed that pandemic-driven digital adoption by consumers had largely plateaued but would remain well ahead of pre-pandemic levels.
 In this context, energy and mobility companies are seeking to retain new-age digital consumers by improving digital experiences, investing in phygital, and putting consumer trust at the heart of all they do.
-They plan to move from traditional forecourts to big box formats like site super-hubs and truck stops to meet consumers' diverse requirements in fuel and non-fuel categories.
+They plan to move from traditional forecourts to big box formats like site super-hubs and truck stops to meet diverse consumer requirements in fuel and non-fuel categories.
 With site super-hubs, they intend to focus on fulfilling diverse consumer requirements with loyalty systems, personalized offers, discounts, and mobile and web-based services that customers perceive as higher-value offerings.

 A comprehensive omni-channel strategy, captured as an element of digital strategy, will bring channels such as physical, social, mobile and web together and enhance them with the two other key elements of digital strategy: cloud and data.